-Monitoring and reporting activities are key to assess the state of our forests, the implementation of the strategies and instruments or the progress towards SFM.
-Monitoring helps to know if policies developed and implemented are successful in order to achieve sustainable forest management in the European countries and in the region.
+Monitoring and reporting activities are a key to investigate the state of our forests, the implementation of the strategies and instruments, or the progress towards SFM.
+Monitoring helps to know if the policies developed and implemented are successful in achieving sustainable forest management in the European countries and in the region.

 FOREST EUROPE, as a regional policy process, has pursued the need to assess the state of forests and the progress toward sustainable forest management at regional and national level.
-FOREST EUROPE decided to help develop suitable monitoring and evaluation procedures and establish appropriate information collection systems and appropriate evaluation periods.
+FOREST EUROPE decided to help with the development of suitable monitoring and evaluation procedures, and to establish appropriate information collection systems and appropriate evaluation periods.

-FOREST EUROPE signatory countries have committed themselves to use national criteria and indicators in national and international reporting on the status and conditions of European forests.
+FOREST EUROPE signatory countries have committed themselves to use national criteria and indicators (C&I) in national and pan- European C&I in international reporting on the status and conditions of European forests.
 Through the assessment of these criteria and indicators, European countries can periodically monitor and report the state of forests and forest sector.

 Since 1990, national data has been the main source of relevant information, providing decision makers and the broad public with up-to-date data on the status and trends in forests and sustainable forest management at national and European level.